- What is CPI?

 - What is the current inflation rate in Australia?

-- As of mid-2025, Australian CPI inflation is approximately 3–3.5% annually, down from a peak of 7.8% in December 2022.
+- Australian CPI inflation moderated to approximately 3–3.5% annually through FY2025–26, down from a peak of 7.8% in December 2022.
 The RBA's target band is 2–3% over the medium term.
 The ABS publishes quarterly CPI data, which the RBA uses to guide interest rate decisions.
+Check the ABS website for the latest CPI figures.
 The trimmed mean (which strips out volatile price changes) is a commonly used measure of underlying inflation and typically sits slightly below or above the headline CPI figure.

 - What does the RBA's 2–3% inflation target mean for my savings?

-- At 2.5% inflation — the midpoint of the RBA target — $100,000 in cash loses around $2,500 in real purchasing power each year.
-Over 10 years it buys only $78,100 worth of goods in today's money.
+- At 2.5% inflation, the midpoint of the RBA target, $100,000 in cash loses around $2,500 in real purchasing power each year.
+Over 10 years it buys only $78,120 worth of goods in today's money.
 This is why financial advisers consistently encourage Australians not to hold excessive cash long-term.
 The target also means that a savings account paying less than 2.5% actually loses real value.
-Current HISAs at 4.5–5.5% provide a positive real return at current inflation, but this is not guaranteed to persist.
+HISAs in the 4.5–5.5% range (as seen through 2023–2025) provided a positive real return at prevailing inflation, but HISA rates and inflation both shift with the RBA cash rate.

 - How does inflation affect superannuation?

 - Your super fund's nominal return needs to exceed inflation to grow your real retirement wealth.
-Most Australian super funds publish a return target above CPI — for example, 'CPI + 3.5%' or 'CPI + 4%'.
+Most Australian super funds publish a return target above CPI, for example, 'CPI + 3.5%' or 'CPI + 4%'.
 A balanced fund returning 7% in a 3% inflation environment is growing your real purchasing power at about 4% p.a.
 The longer your super compounds above inflation, the more comfortable your retirement.
-Conversely, if inflation is high and returns are low — a 'stagflationary' environment — super balances can stagnate in real terms.
+Conversely, if inflation is high and returns are low (a 'stagflationary' environment), super balances can stagnate in real terms.
+Use the Superannuation Calculator to project your balance in nominal terms, then use this calculator to convert that figure into today's purchasing power.

 - Should I worry about inflation if my HISA pays 5%?

-- At current inflation of ~3–3.5%, a 5% HISA provides a real return of roughly 1.5–2% per year — your purchasing power is growing, but slowly.
+- At 3–3.5% inflation, a 5% HISA provides a real return of roughly 1.5–2% per year.
+This means your purchasing power is growing, but slowly.
 For short-term goals (emergency fund, house deposit within 2–3 years), a HISA is appropriate even with modest real returns.
 For long-term goals (retirement, 10+ years), relying solely on cash means accepting very slow real growth.
-The concern is not a loss — it is the opportunity cost of not investing in higher-returning assets.
+The concern is not a loss, it is the opportunity cost of not investing in higher-returning assets.

 - What assets protect against inflation in Australia?